ImAKappa/pftp/docs/docs/01_language.md

 !!! note "Hint"

-    Try typing all these options into IDLE.
+    Try typing all these options into Thonny.
 The output should look like:

     ```python
     >>> ???